Time blocking is a simple technique, but it can give you a huge productivity boost! Grab our free printable and start making the most of your time!

 When I use the printable, I start by listing all of my “to dos” for the day in the box at the top.
 I usually break my list into three categories– home, personal, and blog.

-I also write down anyone I need to contact and use the box on the bottom right to jot down anything I need to buy.
-I then move to the time blocking section, which is broken down by hour.
+Then I also write down anyone I need to contact and use the box on the bottom right to jot down anything I need to buy.
+After that, I move to the time blocking section, which is broken down by hour.

 I first put in any set appointments or commitments I have that day, and then I add in my to-do list tasks in the remaining time slots.
 Everything on my list gets assigned a time.

-Then at the end of the day, I look back at how everything went and use the small box at the bottom to reflect on what went well and where I could improve.
+Then at the end of the day, I look back at how everything went.
+I use the small box at the bottom to reflect on what went well and where I could improve.

 Can I tell you a secret?
 My day almost never goes exactly how I have planned it out.
 Life happens!
-The Cs need my help.
+My kids need my help.
 Something takes longer than I think it will.
 I get interrupted by a phone call or get stuck in traffic.

 But that’s okay.